 - All materials at open carrels must be properly charged to that carrel.
-A charge slip must accompany any material kept in the carrel.
 Closed carrel holders may store books checked out to their personal account and personal research materials in their carrel.
 Uncharged materials should never be kept in carrels and will be removed if found during regular carrel checks.

 - Materials charged to carrels may not be removed from the library.
 Patrons who wish to take materials charged to their carrel from the library must switch the items to their personal account at the Circulation Desk or a Self-Check Station.

 Regulations for the use of study carrels

 - Assignments normally cover the academic year.
 In any case, all assignments must be renewed yearly by June 15.
 Failure to renew by this date will lead to cancellation of the carrel assignment.

 - Carrels are for reading and research only and are not intended to provide office or conference space.
 Studies are not soundproof and therefore should not be used for long conversations.

 - No furniture or equipment is to be moved from or introduced into a study, except by arrangement with the Circulation Desk.
 Heating and cooling ducts must not be covered.

 - Damage to furniture or equipment and necessary repairs or replacements should be reported immediately to the library privileges office.